sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/Research/T'ai Smith Meeting 12.16.24.md

 *Briefly indicate the nature of the project.
 (Is it animal lab experiment, human subjects experiment, design/build project, philosophical essay, literature review, field work, artistic collaboration, etc.?)*

-This project will be a research project
+This project will be a research project working with the
 - Working with Smith and FJ on an art and machine learning project, part of meeting charisma–SSHRC funded
 	- Social Sciences and Humanities Research Council (SSHRC), Insight Grant: “Reading Charisma: Art and Politics in the Age of AI,” (Smith) Co-investigator with Amber Frid-Jimenez, P.I.
 (Emily Carr University of Art and Design)
 - AFJ is Canada research chair